 Weekend Wheels Backpack Program

-This program distributes backpacks filled with healthy foods to elementary school children in need every Thursday or Friday morning throughout the school year.
+This program distributes backpacks filled with healthy foods to elementary and middle school children in need every Thursday or Friday morning throughout the school year.
 Volunteers pick up food orders from Foodshare on Wednesday afternoons, meet at the Rainbow Road Firehouse on Thursday or Friday mornings to pack bags which are then brought to the elementary schools where backpacks are packed for the program.

 Windsor C.A.R.E.S., (Citizens Assisting Residents Everywhere by Sharing), consists of energetic volunteers who help out in a wide variety of projects within the Town of Windsor.
 Recent projects include; making sandwiches for the homeless, conducting food drives to benefit the Windsor Food Bank, preparing a meal for a shelter or for a family in need, and hosting two annual fund raisers for the group itself.
 This group is very active and has many opportunities to participate.